-To grow healthy, lucky bamboo in the aquarium, it needs a good supply of carbon and nutrients.
+To grow healthy, lucky bamboo in an aquarium, it needs a good supply of carbon and nutrients.
 So sometimes, you need to apply a plant fertilizer in the correct dose to your aquarium on a daily schedule.

 Using plant fertilizer follows directions as it says on the label because too much will kill your fish and create algae problems.
 Also, keep a close eye on your plants.
 You can measure the health of lucky bamboo by its vibrant green and puts out new leaves.

 You do not think they need oxygen to survive when you have plants growing underwater.
 Both plants require oxygen.
 Plants perform aerobic respiration, and this is where they turn sugars into energy.
 Owing to the greater surface area, long aquariums have a higher oxygenation quality.
 However, since you care about your fish as well, this approach alone will not suffice; it is better to use air stones.

 This plant requires less intense sunlight.
 It is another reason how lucky bamboo thrive aquatic environment.
 They are used to grow in shaded areas with medium light levels since they come from tropical forests in Cameroon.

 With aquarium light, this can be easily done.
 But if the plant is exposed to direct intense sunlight for a long period that can be harmful.
 If the light is too intense, the lucky bamboo leaves start to change from green to yellow.
 When that happens, you need to remove the plant from the water.
 Because these yellow leaves die and sink to the bottom of your aquarium.